 - Wild Symphony (2020)

-Dan Brown Books in Order of Series or Standalone
+Dan Brown Books in Order of Series

 The more obvious way to enjoy the Dan Brown books in order is by looking at his Robert Langdon series separate from the rest of his works.
 You may already be familiar with some of these books.
 You might also notice that the film franchise adapted Brown’s books differently than the chronological order of his Robert Langdon books.
 If you’re looking to experience Langdon’s journey in the chronological order Brown intended, the publication order of his books is the best way to read the series.